 A host name, IP address, IP network, or host netgroup (prefixed with a '+').
 The special value ALL will match any host.

 sudoCommand

-A Unix command with optional command line arguments, potentially including globbing characters (aka wild cards).
-The special value ALL will match any command.
-If a command is prefixed with an exclamation point '!', the user will be prohibited from running that command.
+A fully-qualified Unix command name with optional command line arguments, potentially including globbing characters (aka wild cards).
+If a command name is preceded by an exclamation point, '!', the user will be prohibited from running that command.